Bar Issi

 Address: 622 N. Palm Canyon Dr, Palm Springs, CA 92262

-8. 533 Viet Fusion
+9. 533 Viet Fusion

 What is it?
 An Asian fusion restaurant that skews Vietnamese, with a sizable summer roll menu and many vegetarian and gluten-free options.

 Why we love it: Expect pho noodle soups, cold vermicelli noodle salads, wok-fried rice dishes, flavorful curries, and other house specialties at 533 Viet Fusion.
 The casual eatery puts a modern spin on Asian favorites like pad Thai, green papaya salad, ramen, and Vietnamese-style fried chicken.
-You can’t go wrong with the fresh summer rolls here (made to order), though the Maine lobster claw roll is a fan favorite, stuffed with juicy lobster claw salad, watercress, greens, pea shoots, dates, and buckwheat noodles, served with a house-made cilantro-honey dipping sauce.
+You can’t go wrong with the fresh spring rolls here (made to order), though the Maine lobster claw roll is a fan favorite, stuffed with juicy lobster claw salad, watercress, greens, pea shoots, dates, and buckwheat noodles, and served with a housemade cilantro-honey dipping sauce.
 We suggest finishing off the meal with coconut flan or a creamy Thai iced tea.
 While it’s nice to eat in their relaxed dining room, we also like noshing on their noodles and rolls at home with a takeout order.

-Address: 1775 E. Palm Canyon Dr, Suite 625, Palm Springs, CA 92264
+Address: 1775 E Palm Canyon Dr, Suite 625, Palm Springs, CA 92264

-Opening hours: Tue–Sun 4–9pm
+Opening hours: Daily 5-9pm

 10. Cheeky’s Palm Springs